biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 4th Place

-Church:	Grace A/G, Syracuse, NY
+* **Church**: Grace A/G, Syracuse, NY
-Coaches:	John Nardozzi, Randy Rhynders (assistant)
+* **Coaches**: John Nardozzi, Randy Rhynders (assistant)
+* **Team:**
-Team:	Brandon Rhynders
+   * Brandon Rhynders
-Amy Siddall
+   * Amy Siddall
-Jared Siddall
+   * Jared Siddall
 * **Preliminaries**:
-Round 1: Lost to Suncoast Cathedral A/G, Saint Petersburg, FL 100 to 180
+  * Round 1: Lost to Suncoast Cathedral A/G, Saint Petersburg, FL 100 to 180
-Round 2: Lost to Christian Chapel, Tulsa, OK 110 to 130 Round 3: Lost to New Life Community Church, Oshkosh, WI 115 to 120 Round 4: Won against First A/G, Lexington, KY 130 to 45 Round 5: Lost to First A/G, Montgomery, AL 130 to 150
+  * Round 2: Lost to Christian Chapel, Tulsa, OK 110 to 130
+  * Round 3: Lost to New Life Community Church, Oshkosh, WI 115 to 120
+  * Round 4: Won against First A/G, Lexington, KY 130 to 45
+  * Round 5: Lost to First A/G, Montgomery, AL 130 to 150
-Round 6: Lost to James River A/G, "One in Christ", Ozark, MO 40 to 175 Round 7: Lost to Cedar Park A/G, Bothell, WA -15 to 205 Round 8: Won against Turning Point Christian Center, Vancouver, WA 135 to 115 Round 9: Won against Journey Church, Bridgeville, PA 160 to 60
+  * Round 6: Lost to James River A/G, "One in Christ", Ozark, MO 40 to 175
+  * Round 7: Lost to Cedar Park A/G, Bothell, WA -15 to 205
+  * Round 8: Won against Turning Point Christian Center, Vancouver, WA 135 to 115
+  * Round 9: Won against Journey Church, Bridgeville, PA 160 to 60
 * **Round Robin**:
-Round 1: Lost to Calvary A/G, South Bend, IN 65 to 190
+  * Round 1: Lost to Calvary A/G, South Bend, IN 65 to 190
-Round 2: Won against Meridian A/G, Meridian, ID 135 to 115
+  * Round 2: Won against Meridian A/G, Meridian, ID 135 to 115
-Round 3: Lost to Noble A/G, Noble, OK 60 to 120
+  * Round 3: Lost to Noble A/G, Noble, OK 60 to 120
-Round 4: Lost to Nyssa Christian Fellowship, Nyssa, OR 75 to 140 Round 5: Won against Suncoast Cathedral A/G, St. Petersburg, FL 165 to 60 Round 6: Won against New Life Community Church, Oshkosh, WI 135 to 40 Round 7: Won against Corydon A/G, Corydon, IA 120 to 80 Round 8: Lost to Calvary A/G, Dunwoody, GA 50 to 240 Round 9: Lost to Orange Hills A/G, Orange, CA 45 to 210
+  * Round 4: Lost to Nyssa Christian Fellowship, Nyssa, OR 75 to 140
+  * Round 5: Won against Suncoast Cathedral A/G, St. Petersburg, FL 165 to 60
+  * Round 6: Won against New Life Community Church, Oshkosh, WI 135 to 40
+  * Round 7: Won against Corydon A/G, Corydon, IA 120 to 80
+  * Round 8: Lost to Calvary A/G, Dunwoody, GA 50 to 240
+  * Round 9: Lost to Orange Hills A/G, Orange, CA 45 to 210
-Round 10: Won against First A/G, Montgomery, AL 165 to 80
+  * Round 10: Won against First A/G, Montgomery, AL 165 to 80
-Round 11: Lost to First A/G, Lafayette, IN 120 to 135
+  * Round 11: Lost to First A/G, Lafayette, IN 120 to 135
-Round 12: Won against Harvest Time A/G, Brunswick, OH 150 to 135
+  * Round 12: Won against Harvest Time A/G, Brunswick, OH 150 to 135
-Round 13: Won against Timberline Church, Fort Collins, CO 240 to 5 Round 14: Won against Central A/G, Springfield, MO 175 to 35
+  * Round 13: Won against Timberline Church, Fort Collins, CO 240 to 5
+  * Round 14: Won against Central A/G, Springfield, MO 175 to 35
-Round 15: Won against Victorious Life Church, Wesley Chapel, FL 95 to 65 Round 16: Won against Turning Point Christian Center, Vancouver, WA 175 to 70 Round 17: Won against Truth A/G, Chariton, IA 175 to -15 Round 18: Won against James River A/G, "In Chains", Ozark, MO 190 to 15 Round 19: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 120 to 85
+  * Round 15: Won against Victorious Life Church, Wesley Chapel, FL 95 to 65
+  * Round 16: Won against Turning Point Christian Center, Vancouver, WA 175 to 70
+  * Round 17: Won against Truth A/G, Chariton, IA 175 to -15
+  * Round 18: Won against James River A/G, "In Chains", Ozark, MO 190 to 15
+  * Round 19: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 120 to 85
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Grace A/G, Syracuse, NY" html=image_html %}